-The key strategic goals for the present and future years are governed by the five national goals established in the Cooperative State Research Education and Extension Service (CSREES) Agency Strategic Plan and aligned to the five national goals within the Research, Education and Economics (REE) Mission Area of the U. S. Department of Agriculture.
+The key strategic goals for the present and future years are governed by the five national goals established in the National Institute of Food and Agriculture (NIFA) Agency Strategic Plan and aligned to the five national goals within the Research, Education and Economics (REE) Mission Area of the U. S. Department of Agriculture.
 The national goals are (1) to promote an agricultural system that is highly competitive in the global economy, (2) to provide a safe and secure food and fiber system, (3) to develop a healthy, well-nourished population, (4) to generate greater harmony between agriculture and the environment and (5) to enhance economic opportunity and quality of life for Americans.